python/cpython/Doc/library/os.rst

           O_NOFOLLOW
           O_NOATIME

-   Options for the *flag* argument to the :func:`open` function.
-These are GNU extensions and not present if they are not defined by the C library.
+   These constants are GNU extensions and not present if they are not defined by the C library.

 .. data:: SEEK_SET